Promode Mankin: Early life and career

-Mankin was born on 18 July 1939 at Ramnagar village in Bakalijora Union, Durgapur Upazila, Netrokona to Megha Tozu and Hridoy Cecelia Mankin.
-He joined Awami League in 1991.
-He was the President of Bangladesh Christian Association.
-He was elected Member of Parliament from Mymensingh-1 four times.
+Mankin was born on 18 April 1939 at Ramnagar village in Bakalijora Union, Durgapur Upazila, Netrokona to Megha Tozu and Hridoy Cecelia Mankin.
+He joined the Awami League in 1991.
+He was the president of the Bangladesh Christian Association.
+He was elected member of parliament from Mymensingh-1 four times.
 He was a member of the Garo community.
 He fought in the Bangladesh liberation war.

 Personal life and death

-On 29 January 1964, Mankin married Momota Areng.
+On 29 January 1964, Mankin married Momota Arengh.
 They had five daughters and one son.
 He died on 11 May 2016 at Holy Family Hospital in Mumbai, India.